IrascibleBasil/pharis-mod-list/README.md

 Install:
 - adamantium armor compatibility

-If you want to use Siege at Firemoth use the one from BCOM - Patches
+If you want to use the Siege at Firemoth official plugin use the one from **BCOM - Patches**.

 ### [Expansion Delay](https://www.nexusmods.com/morrowind/mods/47588)